sandipshiwakoti/react-native-package-checker/README.md

 ### 2. How accurate is the data?

-All package information comes directly from the React Native Directory, which is maintained by the React Native community.
+All package information is sourced from the [React Native Directory](https://reactnative.directory), the official package database maintained by the React Native team.
+We're grateful for their work in maintaining this valuable resource.
 The data is as accurate as the directory's latest updates.

 ## Tech Stack